sit/wrkb/kb/champions/sett.md

 ---
 abilities:
 - description: Sett's Attacks alternate between left and right punches.
-Right punches follow the left quickly and deal an additional 7 ( +50% AD ) physical damage .
+Right punches follow the left quickly and deal an additional 9 ( x champion level +50% AD ) physical damage .
 Sett gains 0.25 bonus Health Regeneration for each 5% missing Health.
 Sett will reset back to a left punch if he does not do a right punch within 2 seconds of doing a left punch.
 The Attack Speed of a right punch is 8 times that of a left punch.
   name: Pit Grit
   slot: P
 - cooldowns: